Major Revision of Existing Policy

 Reaffirmation of Existing Policy

-II.
-STATEMENT OF POLICYThere are five phases, spanning a little over two academic years, for the approval and implementation of new degree programs at the University of North Florida.
+There are five phases, spanning a little over two academic years, for the approval and implementation of new degree programs at the University of North Florida.
 The first four phases are associated with the approval process and the fifth is associated with program implementation.
 A brief description of each phase follows.
 Phase One: Request to PlanA "Request to Plan" (RTP) is completed within the department and college.
-The RTP seeks information about the proposed degree program (e.g., goals, need/demand for the program), how it fits within the department's and college's strategic plans, resources that might be needed, etc. The RTP must be submitted by September 1 (fall) and is submitted to either the Dean of the Graduate School (for graduate programs) or the Dean of Undergraduate Studies (for undergraduate programs).
+The RTP seeks information about the proposed degree program (e.g., goals, need/demand for the program), how it fits within the department's and college's strategic plans, resources that might be needed, etc. The RTP must be submitted by September 1 (fall) or February 1 (spring) and is submitted to either the Dean of the Graduate School (for graduate programs) or the Dean of Undergraduate Studies (for undergraduate programs).
 Prior to submission, the department chair and college dean must approve the development of the new degree program.
 Once reviewed by the Dean of Undergraduate Studies or the Dean of the Graduate School, the proposal is then presented to the Council of Deans for its review and recommendation to the Provost.
+Upon approval of the Provost, the RTP is presented to the SUS Council of Academic Vice Presidents (CAVP) Academic Program Coordination Committee for review.